deepfield/dnsflow/README.md

 time no longer decreases.

 ## Install DNSFlow Reader Dependencies
-The dnsflow reader is a python script with the following dependencies:
+The dnsflow reader is a python3 script with the following dependencies:

 Install the python package installer pip (via apt on Ubuntu).
 ```